-After you register with AMTA, you will be able to access the year's case on the AMTA website: http://www.collegemocktrial.org/resources/case-materials/.
+After you register with AMTA, you will be able to access the year's case on the AMTA website.
 AMTA alternates between civil and criminal cases each year.
 In this chapter, we describe helpful ways to begin analyzing the case.

 Each school is provided with a username and password, and the official contact person for each school can log in to the case access page, download the case materials, and provide them to competitors at the school.
 Case access is only granted after teams have registered with AMTA for the season, and it is a sanctionable offense to provide case access to programs that have not yet registered.
-(See: AMTA rules 2.11-2.12)
+(See: AMTA Rulebook.)

 Throughout the year (typically mid-September and early December but also at other times as circumstances dictate), AMTA will release changes to the case aimed at clarifying it and ensuring that it works fairly in competition.
 At the close of Regional competition in February, AMTA oftentimes releases substantial changes to the case in preparation for ORCS.
-Finally, at the close of ORCS in March, AMTA usually releases another set of substantial changes to the case (or introduces an entirely new case) for use at the National Championship Tournament.
+Finally, at the close of ORCS in March, AMTA introduces an entirely new case for use at the National Championship Tournament.
 All of these changes are released on the AMTA website, so programs should regularly check the website to ensure that they are using the most updated version of case materials.

 AMTA typically marks each document with a "Last Updated" signifier so teams can be sure that they are using the most updated version of documents in competition.
-The "Last Updated" signifiers cannot be used in trial for substantive purposes (e.g. in an affidavit to suggest that a witness has changed his or her story).
+The "Last Updated" signifiers cannot be used in trial for substantive purposes (e.g. in an affidavit to suggest that witnesses have changed their stories).